 Community growth has had a tremendous impact on the pipeline industry.

-Pipelines that were once buried in sparsely populated areas can now be found in urban locations as land development expands with new neighborhoods, schools, businesses and industrial areas.
-With this growth, more people are working and living in the vicinity of pipelines, making safety and even higher priority.
+Pipelines that were once buried in sparsely populated areas can now be found in urban locations as land development expands with new neighborhoods, schools, businesses, and industrial areas.
+With this growth, more people are working and living in the vicinity of pipelines, making safety an even higher priority.

 Because land development in the proximity of any pipeline can result in unintentional injuries, fatalities or property and environmental damage, PIPA has developed recommended practices for protecting communities and transmission pipelines and for communicating with stakeholders.
 These recommended practices provide information on existing transmission lines and potential risks that can help communities during development planning.